hamahem/datastory/index.md

 {% include power_shift_table.html %}

-<p style="text-align: justify;">This table above decomposes the dominance score to identify exactly which structural factors caused the shift in powe Regime changes are often relative: an outgoing dynasty is frequently overtaken by a faster-rising rival rather than suffering a total collapse.  <strong>(Ahmed et Meumeu, vous pouvez mettre une analyse pour cette table, elle est assez technique)</strong></p>
+<p style="text-align: justify;">This table above decomposes the dominance score to identify exactly which structural factors caused the shift in power regime.
+Changes are often relative: an outgoing dynasty is frequently overtaken by a faster-rising rival rather than suffering a total collapse.  <strong>(Ahmed et Meumeu, vous pouvez mettre une analyse pour cette table, elle est assez technique)</strong></p>

-<p style="text-align: justify;">[TODO NOT REFINED]Yet as these shifts unfold, another pattern emerges.
-Changes in leadership are frequently accompanied by changes in the market’s primary sector, suggesting that dominance may not erode solely from within a dynasty.
-Instead, it may reflect a broader reorientation of the market itself—an эпохal shift in what the market values and invests in.
-Whether power is lost because dynasties fail, or because time moves on to favor something new, is a question we postpone for now.</p>
+<p style="text-align: justify;">Changes in leadership often happen at the same time as changes in the top industry.
+This suggests that dynasties don't just fall because they fail internally, but because the market itself shifts its focus to value something new.
+We have mapped these transitions to visualize how power flows continuously from one group to another, rather than simply disappearing.</p>

-<p style="text-align: justify;">[TODO NOT REFINED]By identifying the dominant drivers of each transition, we are nevertheless able to construct a structured map of succession—a genealogical trace of how power migrates across dynasties and sectors.
-This culminates in a chord-like representation of transitions, where the flow of dominance reveals not isolated failures, but a continuous reallocation of influence.</p>
+<p style="text-align: justify;">Changes in leadership often happen at the same time as changes in the top industry.
+This suggests that dynasties don't just fall because they fail internally, but because the market itself shifts its focus to value something new.
+We have mapped these transitions to visualize how power flows continuously from one group to another, rather than simply disappearing.</p>

 {% include chord_sector_shifts.html %}